-During the October 18, 2010 Rhode Island Water Resources Board meeting the Board voted 10 to 3 to approve draft rules based on the authorizing legislation.
-The motion was amended to move the draft regulations forward to public hearing, after legal review, with the inclusion of demand management plans and language referencing the Board's enforcement authority.
-The draft regulations require a reduction in customer use, capping it at 65 gallons per person per day.
-This included all inside and outside water uses such as lawn and garden watering, car washing, pool filling, clothes washing, cleaning, drinking, cooking and any other water use.
-Some of the interventions highlights include but are not limited to:
+During 2011 the Rhode Island Water Resources Board voted to approve new water use rules based on the new authorizing legislation.
+The regulations require a reduction in customer use, capping it at 65 gallons per person per day.
+This limit includes all inside and outside water uses such as lawn and garden watering, car washing, pool filling, clothes washing, cleaning, drinking, cooking and any other water use.
+Some of the intervention highlights include but are not limited to: